 Marine Delorme Marine Delorme

-The Marlboro Man: Advertising as Myth
+The Marlboro Man: Advertising As Myth

 How did one of the most successful advertising campaigns of all time reshape American culture?
 This case study is an exploration of how the Marlboro Man transformed a struggling women’s cigarette brand into a global empire.